(This article is part of a double feature along with an article titled: 11 Reasons Why You Should Travel)

 But let’s be honest.
 I am fully aware of Brazil’s problems.
 Whether corruption (political, business, or personal), lack of government efficiency, sucky education, bad infrastructure, etc…but we can all agree that Brazil also has a lot of things that make it great.
 And if anything, traveling to other places that don’t have those same things should make you appreciate them back home even more.

 Plus, there are nearly 240 countries and territories around the world and there are MUCH worse places to live than Brazil.
-There’s some people I’ve met traveling that would give an arm and a leg to live in my country.
+There are some people I’ve met traveling that would give an arm and a leg to live in my country.

 So, if you want to compare your destination with your country of origin, why not make it constructive.
 Something like this: “São Paulo’s metro is really good and modern, but it’s a shame that it’s not as extensive as New York’s.
 Hopefully, it’ll grow that way over time.”